 In my last post I mentioned the newest indicator that a recession is potentially on the horizon.
 While it is not certain that a recession is neigh, there is still plenty you can do to prepare.
 Even if a recession is no where close, every step you take to prepare for the recession will ensure financial independence during the best of times.

-I never recommend going with an adjusted rate when it comes to a home mortgage.
-They can last over a decade.
+I never recommend going with an adjustable rate when it comes to a home mortgage.
+They can last over a decade making it likely that the mortgage will be around during the next recession and suddenly change rates.
 The other common adjusted rate loan most people have are credit card loans.
 If a recession could happen then all the more reason to make sure they are paid off.

 2) Make Sure You Are Living Below Your Means